Just in Time Systems Training- Part One

 The second problem is that, although the new hires are expected to learn all seven information systems in one day, they will not be using more than one or two of these systems in the orientation days that immediately follow.
 Brain research and professional observation have proven that unless new information is used immediately and consistently, it is highly unlikely to be retained.
 This means that the new hires will have to be retrained once they actually use the systems.

 The third problem is that the exact same approach will be used to teach each system.
 Seven different times in a row, the new hires will be told: the purpose of the system, how to access and log onto the system, how the system is organized, and how to navigate through the system.
 They will then have an opportunity to practice using the system for approximately ten minutes.

 You might say, and you would be correct, that this is the logical and really the only way to train new hires in how to use a new computer system.

 However, there are two issues that still need to be addressed.
-We will discuss them in PLI Blog #23.
+We will discuss them in the next blog.